 A quick, easy and affordable way to get into VR, the Oculus Go is the best VR headset for maintaining your budget.
 Like the Oculus Quest, the Go doesn't need to connect to a PC or smartphone to work.
 Bonus: it's great for glasses-wearers too.

 On the other hand, the Go is the only headset here that has only 3-degrees of freedom (3-DoF) instead of 6-DoF.
 That means you’re not meant to walk around with it.
 In other words, don’t expect the same quality or level of immersion as you'd get from a PC-connected headset, like the Go’s more capable sibling the Rift S.

-The HP Reverb is the best VR headset for enjoying Windows Mixed Reality.
+But if you need to enter Windows Mixed Reality (MR) headset now, the HP Reverb is the best VR headset for you.
 Its display resolution is a noticeably higher than the Valve Index, Rift S, HTC Vive and even the Vive Pro.
 As a result, menu text never looked more clear.
 Plus, the Reverb is shockingly comfortable and easy to set up.

 But you may have noticed that the Reverb has the lowest rating on this page.
 That's because it's limited by Windows MR, which generally suffers from poor tracking of hand controllers.
 With the Reverb, our controllers floated all over the screen if we left the tracking’s narrow FOV.
 Only buy the Reverb over the other headsets here if you have a need to prioritize higher resolution over good controllers (or are committed to Windows MR).